Integrate with PostgreSQL

 Click Create at the top right corner, then click to select PostgreSQL as Backend.
 Click Next.
 The Configuration tab is shown as below.

-Follow the instructions below to configure the settings:
+Follow the instructions below to configure the authorization backend:

 SQL: Fill in the query statement according to the data schema.
 For more information, see Data Schema and Query Statement.